 Federal Direct Stafford Loans

-Federal direct-unsubsidized student loans are non-need-based.
+Federal direct unsubsidized student loans are not need based.
 All students who meet general eligibility requirements may qualify for one.
 The student is responsible for all interest that accrues while he or she is enrolled at least half time.
 Interest begins to accumulate from the date of the first loan disbursement and is billed quarterly.
 Students may choose to pay the interest that accumulates or have it capitalized.
 Paying the interest as it accumulates will reduce the amount of interest that must be repaid.

 Direct loan servicing provides online access using the PIN to access information on existing direct loan(s), including account information, loan balance, change of address capability and account management.
 Direct loan forms, including the entrance-loan counseling form and master promissory note, are available here as well.

 To apply for federal direct loans, complete the FAFSA, the entrance-loan counseling form and the federal direct-loan master promissory note.
 The FAFSA needs to be renewed annually.

 Effective July 1, 2013, subsidized loan eligibility for new borrowers is limited to the equivalent of six years for students in a bachelor’s program and the equivalent of three years for students in an associate program.

 Learn more about the federal direct loan program: